-President George Washington’s visit to Ipswich is portrayed in the Ipswich History Mural by Alan Pearsall for EBSCO, created in 2006.
+President George Washington’s visit to Ipswich is portrayed in the Ipswich Riverwalk Mural created by Alan Pearsall for EBSCO in 2006.
 Washington had announced that during his presidency he would personally tour every state, and in the autumn of 1789 he spent four weeks traveling through New England.

 Samuel Adams escorted Washington into Boston on the 24th, but Governor John Hancock refused to go out and meet the president, insisting that the president should come to him.
 The cheering crowds of Boston made up for Hancock’s absence.
 From there he continued north to Marblehead, Salem, and Beverly.

 President Washington described the journey in The Diary of George Washington:

 “Friday, 30th: A little after 8 o’clock I set out for Newburyport; and in less than 2 miles crossed the bridge between Salem and Beverly, which makes a handsome appearance… After passing Beverley, 2 miles, we come to the Cotton Manufactury, which seems to be carrying on with spirit by the Mr. Cabots, principally.

 From this place, with escorts of horse, I passed on to Ipswich, about 10 miles; at the entrance of which I was met and welcomed by the Select men, and received by a Regiment of Militia.
 At this place I was met by Mr. Dalton and some other Gentlemen from Newburyport; partook of a cold collation, and proceeded on to the last mentioned place, where I was received with much respect and parade, about 4 o’clock.
 In the evening there were rockets and some other fireworks — and every other demonstration to welcome me to the Town.”